NCERT Solutions For Class 10 History Chapter 5 Print Culture and the Modern World

 - The people of different communities and places were thus connected by print media.
 Newspapers conveyed news from one place to another, creating a pan-Indian identity.

 - The nationalist newspapers exposed the colonial misrule and encouraged nationalist activities.
-As these were written in spoken languages of various regions common man could easily understand the content.
+As these were written in spoken languages of various regions, the common man could easily understand the content.

 - For example, when Punjab revolutionaries were deported in 1907, Balagangadhar Tilak wrote articles sympathising with them.
 He was arrested which provoked protest among masses.